Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid

-Following the groundbreaking discovery of the N$_{\text{F}}$ phase, additional related phases have been identified, making up the so-called ferroelectric nematic realm \cite{song_updated_2024, kikuchi_fluid_2022, hobbs_emergent_2024, hobbs_polar_2024, pociecha_twist_2025}.
-Particularly noteworthy are those systems exhibiting spontaneous chiral symmetry breaking, like the ferroelectric twist-bend nematic (N$_{\text{TBF}}$) and polar heliconical smectic C (SmC$_{\text{P}}^{\text{H}}$) phases \cite{karcz_spontaneous_2024, gibb_spontaneous_2024, hobbs_ferri_2025}.
+Following the groundbreaking discovery of the N$_{\text{F}}$ phase, additional related mesophases combining different degrees of orientational, positional and polar order have been identified, making up the so-called ferroelectric nematic realm \cite{song_updated_2024, kikuchi_fluid_2022, hobbs_emergent_2024, hobbs_polar_2024, pociecha_twist_2025}.
+Particularly noteworthy are those systems exhibiting spontaneous chiral symmetry breaking despite being composed of achiral building blocks, like the ferroelectric twist-bend nematic (N$_{\text{TBF}}$, also called heliconical ferroelectric nematic or $^{\text{HC}}$N$_\text{F}$) and polar heliconical smectic C (SmC$_{\text{P}}^{\text{H}}$) phases \cite{karcz_spontaneous_2024, nishikawa_emergent_2024, gibb_spontaneous_2024, hobbs_ferri_2025}.
 Both phases are spontaneously polar and chiral in the bulk, where the helix pitch is on the order of the wavelength of visible light, the difference being that the latter additionally exhibits smectic (one-dimensional quasilong-range positional) order.
-Interestingly, mixing a compound exhibiting the SmC$_{\text{P}}^{\text{H}}$ phase (compound $\textbf{1}$) with the prototypical ferroelectric nematogen DIO, the authors found a rich phase diagram, where the phase sequences and transition temperatures can be continuously tuned \cite{gibb_spontaneous_2024}, thus allowing for the comprehensive exploration of the origin and dynamics of the different phases.
+These discoveries raise a fundamental question of what drives the chiral symmetry breaking in ferroelectric nematic liquids made of achiral constituents.